CSCfi/avaa-paituli-backend/README.md

 It produces the executable `paituli-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

-The application is now runnable using `java -jar target/paituli-1.0.0-SNAPSHOT-runner.jar`.

 ## Creating a native executable

 You can create a native executable using: `./mvnw package -Pnative`.